refinedev/refine/documentation/docs/api-references/hooks/form/useDrawerForm.md

 ### Edit Drawer

-Let's learn how to add editing capability to records that will be opening form in Drawer with using `action` prop.
+Let's learn how to add editing capabilities to the records that will be opening form in Drawer with using `action` prop.

 ```tsx title="pages/posts/list.tsx"
 import { useDrawerForm, Drawer, Form, Create, Radio } from "@pankod/refine";